 - Patients must not come into the clinic if they are displaying symptoms of or have tested positive for Covid-19 within the last 10 days.

 Below is some important information for all patients visiting the clinic and/or with upcoming appointments.
 Please read the following information carefully.

 PRIOR TO YOUR APPOINTMENT:

-Prior to booking/attending your face-to-face appointment, we must first assess whether it is safe for you to visit the clinic at the present time.
-With this in mind, we would ask that all new and current patients schedule a pre-appointment consultation with us via phone call or video link.
-The purpose of this consultation is as follows:
+Prior to booking/attending your face-to-face appointment, we must assess whether it is safe for you to visit the clinic at the present time.
+With this in mind, we require you to complete our ‘Covid-19 Screening Form’ prior to visiting the clinic.
+This applies to ALL patients and must be completed:

 ARRIVING AT THE CLINIC: